textwire/textwire.github.io/docs/guide.md

 There are special bracket statements that need to be closed with `{{ end }}` keyword.
 For example, [if statements](#if-statements) and [for statements](#for-statements).

-Let's take a look at what features are available in Textwire.
+Let's take a look at what features are available (✅) in Textwire and what features are still in development (🚧).

 - Statements
     - 🚧 [If statements](#if-statements) `{{ if x == 1 }}`